febriliankr/old.febrilian.com/content/blog/eleven-books-in-august-2020/index.md

 ---
-title: "There's Such Thing as Reading Too Much: Eleven Books I read this month"
+title: "There's Such Thing as Reading Too Much: Eleven Books I read this month 🦾"
 date: "2020-09-02T10:12:03.284Z"
 description: "Challenged myself to read 20 books.
-It was too much, but I learned a lot of valuable lessons along the way."
+It was too much, but I learned a lot of valuable lessons along the way. 🧑‍💻"
 ---

 *When a measure becomes a target, it ceases to be a good measure — Goodhart's Law*.
 Sepertinya gua **kebanyakan** baca buku deh.
 Don't get me wrong, books are ***awesome***, tapi bulan Agustus lalu sepertinya gua baca buku untuk alasan yang salah.
 Apakah baca buku banyak == better quality of life?
 That's not what happened to me.
 In fact, baca buku malah jadi semacam *mental mastrubation* untuk gua.
 Ketika gua baca, gua ngerasa oke, berasa semakin pinter, berasa *already figured things out*.
 Padahal the knowledge and ideas in the books that I read are worthless if I'm not applying that to my life.